suhaas3/Dev-Tinder-Frontend-Web/README.md

 - Show Toast message on save of profile
 - New Page - See all my connections
 - New Page - See all my Connection Requests
+- Send/Ignore the user card from the feed
+- Signup New User
+- E2E testing

 Body